Stirling-Tools/Stirling-Tools.github.io/docs/Server-Admin-Onboarding.md

 <Tabs groupId="feature-control">
 <TabItem value="recommended" label="Recommended Features" default>

-**All tools are enabled by default.** You can disable specific tools if needed:
+**All PDF tools controlled by `endpoints` are enabled by default.** AI features are governed separately by `aiEngine` and ship off - see Step 11.
+You can disable specific tools if needed:

 ```yaml
 endpoints: